industrial kettle with agitator

 - Avoid impacts on the internal surface, especially on sanitary finishes.

-Common misunderstandings when buying a kettle
+Common misunderstandings when purchasing a kettle

 “More power heats better”